-Corporate Governance - Statement of Compliance
+Corporate Governance: Statement of Compliance for the year ended 31 December 2024

 1. Introduction

 The Prospects MTF Rules issued by the Malta Stock Exchange require qualifying companies admitted to Prospects MTF to observe relevant corporate governance standards, in this case the Code of Principles of Good Corporate Governance ("the Code").